Mason Fine

-Mason Fine (born April 19, 1997) is an American former professional football quarterback.
-He played in the Canadian Football League (CFL) for the Saskatchewan Roughriders, and played college football at North Texas.
+Mason Quinn Fine (born April 19, 1997) is an American former professional football quarterback.
+He played in the Canadian Football League (CFL) for the Saskatchewan Roughriders, and played college football for the North Texas Mean Green.
 He currently serves as the offensive coordinator and quarterback coach for Muskogee High School in Muskogee, Oklahoma.

-Early years
+Early life

 Fine, who is one-quarter Cherokee, grew up in Peggs, Oklahoma.
 He has Cherokee lineage on both sides of his family and is an enrolled citizen of the Cherokee Nation.
 According to a 2020 story by Yahoo Sports journalist Jeff Eisenberg, Fine's development as a quarterback began in the summer before his sixth-grade year, during which he attended a quarterback camp at the University of Oklahoma.
 The young Fine paid special attention to former Oklahoma star quarterback and then-current Sooners assistant Josh Heupel, observing Heupel's throwing motion and paying attention to the advice he offered.
 During each day's drive home from the camp, he wrote down what he had learned.
 After the camp, Fine and his father Dale typed up the notes, and he went so far as to place a printed copy next to his bed.

 Fine was initially trained by his father, who had never played football at any level.
 Each day, the two would teach one another proper throwing motion via the notes they took at the aforementioned camp.
 In Eisenberg's story, Dale recalled, "It was hours and days and months and years of repetition.
 The motto we went by was that it wasn’t just practice that made perfect.
 It was perfect practice that made perfect."
 By the time Mason finished his eighth-grade year, they no longer worked on his mechanics.
 The following summer, he attended a quarterback camp at which an instructor praised his throwing motion and asked about his quarterbacks coach.
 Eisenberg noted, "The instructor couldn’t believe it was his dad, let alone that Dale Fine had no previous football experience."